LUGGPublic/CG_Labs/README.rst

 your computer, so you only need to make sure that CMake and Git are installed on your computer.

-An OpenGL 4.1 context is created by the project; if your hardware or its driver does not support OpenGL 4.1, you should use the `OpenGL 3.3`_ branch instead which will create a 3.3 context.
+An OpenGL 3.3 context is created by the project; note that this branch is meant for older GPUs or drivers which do not support the OpenGL 4.1 context created when using the master_ branch, and should only be used in those scenarios.

 C++14 features are used by this project, so you will need a C++14-capable compiler; if you are using Visual Studio, that means Visual Studio 2015 or